 Meaning of Unlawful Termination

 The Fair Work Act 2009 states that an employer must not terminate an employee’s employment for an unlawful reason.
 Simply disliking your ex-partner and no longer wishing to see them in the workplace is not a valid reason to dismiss them.
 Examples of ‘unlawful reasons’ include dismissals based on:

-- race, colour, sex, sexual orientation, age, physical or mental disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, national extraction or social origin;
+- Protected traits such as race, colour, sex, sexual orientation, age, physical or mental disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, national extraction or social origin;

 Valid Reasons for Dismissal

 A lawful and valid reason for dismissal will vary and it is advised that you seek legal advice before terminating an employee.
 In most cases, you may have a valid reason to terminate employment if your ex-partner displays some of the following behavior:

 - Creating conflict for clients or other employees

 - Not abiding by workplace policies

 If you are satisfied that a valid reason for dismissal exists, you must ensure that you provide adequate notice, an opportunity to respond, and the reasons for dismissal.
 You should consider providing ‘warnings’ or offer mediation conferences to your ex-partner before considering dismissal, as often their behaviour or performance may improve and you may be less likely to face an unfair dismissal claim.

 You should also consider whether terminating your ex-partner’s employment may leave you vulnerable to a spousal maintenance claim.
 Spousal maintenance is where one partner provides financial support to the other partner upon the relationship breaking down.
 To learn more about spousal maintenance, see our blog here.